DKatzlberger/Project_Y/README.md

 data_type: Input_values
 visual_val: True
 ```
+Currently the script supports these normalization methods:

 ***2. Data:***

+The script handles count matrix with one value per gene.
 The data is structured in an [AnnData](https://anndata.readthedocs.io/en/stable/) object.
 *X* is required to contain your molecular data in format *observations* x *features*.
 *obs* (meta data) is required to include the `output_column` with specified `class_0`, `class_1` and it requires to contain the `ancestry_column` with specified `train_ancestry`, `infer_ancestry`.